1950–51 Indianapolis Olympians season

 The 1950–51 Indianapolis Olympians season was the Olympians' 2nd season in the NBA.
-One lesser known aspect regarding this season involves how an NBA referee named Sol Levy would successfully rig a game involving the Olympians on November 12, 1950 to have them lose their match to the Boston Celtics instead, which later led to him being caught in the act and arrested as an eventual accomplice in the CCNY point-shaving scandal of 1951.
+One lesser known aspect regarding this season involves how an NBA referee named Sol Levy would successfully rig a game involving the Olympians on November 12, 1950, to have them lose their match to the Boston Celtics instead, which later led to him being caught in the act and arrested as an eventual accomplice in the CCNY point-shaving scandal of 1951.
+Despite finishing this season with a worse 31–37 record in a newly realigned Western Division, the Olympians would qualify for the NBA playoffs once again for the revised formatting for the 1951 NBA playoffs due to their record being much better than that of the Tri-Cities Blackhawks (who would later move to Milwaukee to become the Milwaukee Hawks for the following season of play), though they would lose in the Western Division Semifinals in a close 2–1 series defeat to the three-time defending NBL/BAA/NBA champion Minneapolis Lakers, who later on lost to the eventual new champions of the NBA this season in the Rochester Royals.